idaholab/virtual_test_bed/doc/content/htgr/httr/httr_steady_state_model_description.md

 !listing httr/steady_state_and_null_transient/full_core_ht_steady.i block=Transfers/tmod_to_relap_topbottom

 Fluid temperature, homogenized outer wall heat transfer coefficient, outlet temperature, and enthalpy difference are then sent back from the RELAP7 Thermal-Hydraulics application.
+The heat transfer coefficients and fluid temperatures can be used to compute the heat flux to verify conservation.
+The temperatures fields are also gathered to the parent application for output of the fluid temperature on the core scale.

 !listing httr/steady_state_and_null_transient/full_core_ht_steady.i block=Transfers/tfluid_from_relap